 The interest and contribution of Ignacio to architectural practice is closely linked to the field of heritage adaptation.

-His current PhD research “(Re)Thinking the ruin: Unveiling the adaptation potential of depopulated villages for the regeneration of cultural landscapes” investigates the transformation of Pyrenean cultural landscapes under the effects of depopulation.
+His PhD research “(Re)Occupy the ruin: Unveiling the capacity of vernacular heritage for the regeneration of depopulated settlements in mountain territories under transformation” investigates the transformation of Pyrenean cultural landscapes under the effects of depopulation.
 The development of rural territories is currently an intensely debated topic among European regions whose rural communities are facing numerous challenges.
 The objective of this study is to understand the ongoing process of change in these mountain areas under the influence of shrinkage and the pressure of external urban agents, providing strategies for the enhancement of these landscapes and improvement of life conditions of local communities.

 contact: click here